half-duplex/hugo-arcana/README.md

 The mostly-empty `_index.md` files are required for marking of the active menu item to work correctly.

-You can add your own sass by putting it in assets/sass/custom.scss, which is included at the end of main.scss.
+You can add your own styles in your site's `assets/sass/custom.scss`, which is included at the end of the theme's `main.scss`.

 ## Showcase
 If you use this theme, let me know, and I'll list your site here!